webplatform/docs/tutorials/html5_form_features/index.md

 To fill the need for the more sophisticated controls required for such applications, developers have been taking advantage of JavaScript libraries and frameworks such as jQueryUI and YUI.
 These solutions have certainly matured over the years, but essentially they're a workaround to compensate for the limited form controls available in HTML.
 They "fake" the more complex widgets like date pickers and sliders by layering additional
-(but not always semantic) markup and a lot of JavaScript on top of pages.
+(but not always semantic) markup and lots of JavaScript on top of pages.

 HTML5 aims to standardise some of the most common rich form controls, making them render natively in the browser and obviating the need for these script-heavy workarounds.